 Impact investing is already mainstream in private equity

 Many believe that impact investing is far from mainstream.
-In spite of the fact that there are more and more global financial sector giants also changing their investment […]
+In spite of the fact that there are more and more global financial sector giants also changing their investment strategies.
+I […]

 Rising investor interest in sustainable startups